arda-pecel/Autonomous-Driving-Project/Updates.md

 Test code still has some repetitive functions.<br>

-Red lights detected and vehicle moves due to traffic lights and other cars.
+Red lights detected and vehicle moves due to traffic lights and other cars.<br>

+Motor control code has not integrated with engine.

 ## V0.1 Update:<br>